I awoke this morning to an excited email from a longtime friend who wrote,

 Some of these countries are:

-3) Ireland.
 As we have discussed before, Ireland has perhaps the most clear laws in conferring citizenship to descendants of Irish nationals.
-You have to do the legwork in finding the right documents, check out www.AnClanGael.com for assistance.
+You have to do the legwork in finding the right documents, check out CitizensInformation.ie for more information.